StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 08/02/2021 - Cstadther - Fix 773 - Fixed issue with Obligation/Duty table on GroupManager
 - 07/02/2021 - Cstadther - Fix 770 - Fixed issue where Knowledge skill modifiers were not being created correctly.
 - 05/02/2021 - Cstadther - Fix 764/765 - Fixed issues where skills were not sorting by translated name.
 Fixed issue where straggler skills were not being grouped together.
 - 05/02/2021 - Cstadhter - Fix 759 - Fixed issue where unable to add modifiers to item attachments.